Our Therapy Specialties

 If you’re new to speech therapy or occupational therapy and you’re not sure what to expect, you’re not alone.
 Below you’ll find a few of our most frequently asked questions, to help you better understand what they are and how they work.

 Yes, absolutely.
-We are in-network to accept Aetna, BlueCross BlueShield, HSCSN, Tricare, Medstar, DC Medicaid, Amerihealth, Maryland Medicaid, and Amerigroup.
+We are in-network to accept HSCSN, Tricare, Medstar, DC Medicaid, Amerihealth, Maryland Medicaid, and Amerigroup.

 Additionally, we are currently in the process of being credentialed by other insurances.
 If you have another insurer, you may still be able to receive out of network benefits, but you’ll have to consult your plan for details.